Chapter 18.24

 b.
 The cost of complying with the applicable requirements would exceed the cost of the purchase and installation of the facility.

-B. Notwithstanding any other provision of this section to the contrary, if in the opinion of the Planning Director, in consultation with the City Attorney, any of the provisions of this section are preempted or superseded by Federal or State law, the Planning Commission or Planning Director may approve an application which does not comply with the design standards and/or required findings for approval which are determined to be preempted or superseded.
+B. Notwithstanding any other provision of this section to the contrary, if in the opinion of the Planning Director, in consultation with the City Attorney, any of the provisions of this section are preempted or superseded by Federal or State law, the Planning and Transportation Commission or Planning Director may approve an application which does not comply with the design standards and/or required findings for approval which are determined to be preempted or superseded.

 18.24.110 Section 6409(a) modification applications.